 - Minor Drug Possession or Use Cases

 - Retail Fraud (Shoplifting) 2nd and 3rd Degree

 - Violation of Probation

-In addition to the potential jail sentences, misdemeanor sentences also include fines, costs, and court-supervised probation.
-In fact, for most misdemeanor defendants, probation is the most difficult part of a sentence, as it can involve up to 2 years counseling, drug and alcohol testing, community service, and possible frequent reporting in-person to a court probation officer.
+In addition to potential jail, misdemeanor sentences can include fines, costs, and court-supervised probation.
+In fact, for most misdemeanor defendants, probation is the most challenging part of a sentence, as it can involve up to 2 years of counseling, drug and alcohol testing, community service, and possible frequent reporting in-person to a court probation officer.

 - Felonious Assault